vsoch/nero2/pages/getting-started/submitting.md

 You can create this job submission script on Nero using a [text editor][url_texteditors] such as `nano` or `vim`, and save it as `submit.sh`.

-!!! warning "Slurm directives must be at the top of the script"
+{% include warning.html content="Slurm directives must be at the top of the script<br/>
 Slurm will ignore all `#SBATCH` directives after the first non-comment line.
-Always put your `#SBATCH` parameters at the top of your batch script.
+Always put your `#SBATCH` parameters at the top of your batch script." %}

 ### Job submission